OpenEvalProject/evals/manuscripts/elife-65131/v3/manuscript.md

 ## Abstract

-Sanofi-Pasteur’s CYD-TDV is the only licensed dengue vaccine.
+Background:Sanofi-Pasteur’s CYD-TDV is the only licensed dengue vaccine.
 Two phase three trials showed higher efficacy in seropositive than seronegative recipients.
-Hospital follow-up revealed increased hospitalisation in 2–5- year-old vaccinees, where serostatus and age effects were unresolved.
-We fit a survival model to individual-level data from both trials, including year 1 of hospital follow-up.
-We determine efficacy by age, serostatus, serotype and severity, and examine efficacy duration and vaccine action mechanism.
-Our modelling indicates that vaccine-induced immunity is long-lived in seropositive recipients, and therefore that vaccinating seropositives gives higher protection than two natural infections.
+Hospital follow-up revealed increased hospitalisation in 2–5- year-old vaccinees, where serostatus and age effects were unresolved.Methods:We fit a survival model to individual-level data from both trials, including year 1 of hospital follow-up.
+We determine efficacy by age, serostatus, serotype and severity, and examine efficacy duration and vaccine action mechanism.Results:Our modelling indicates that vaccine-induced immunity is long-lived in seropositive recipients, and therefore that vaccinating seropositives gives higher protection than two natural infections.
 Long-term increased hospitalisation risk outweighs short-lived immunity in seronegatives.
 Independently of serostatus, transient immunity increases with age, and is highest against serotype 4.
-Benefit is higher in seropositives, and risk enhancement is greater in seronegatives, against hospitalised disease than against febrile disease.
-Our results support vaccinating seropositives only.
+Benefit is higher in seropositives, and risk enhancement is greater in seronegatives, against hospitalised disease than against febrile disease.Conclusions:Our results support vaccinating seropositives only.
 Rapid diagnostic tests would enable viable ‘screen-then-vaccinate’ programs.
-Since CYD-TDV acts as a silent infection, long-term safety of other vaccine candidates must be closely monitored.
-Bill & Melinda Gates Foundation, National Institute for Health Research, UK Medical Research Council, Wellcome Trust, Royal Society.
-NCT01373281 and NCT01374516 .
+Since CYD-TDV acts as a silent infection, long-term safety of other vaccine candidates must be closely monitored.Funding:Bill & Melinda Gates Foundation, National Institute for Health Research, UK Medical Research Council, Wellcome Trust, Royal Society.Clinical trial number:NCT01373281 and NCT01374516.

 ## Introduction